XBOOS/leetcode-python/README.md

 # leetcode-python
-My python solution and thinking for leetcode algorithm questions
+My python and C++ solution and thinking for leetcode algorithm questions